Vedant1202/YOLOv3-Object-Detector/README.md

  ### Steps to run the scripts:

- 1. Activate the environment (if not already activated) `conda activate yolov3`
+ 1. Activate the environment (if not already activated) <br>
+ `conda activate yolov3`
  2. Create folder "**weights**"  (if not already present) in the root directory.
  3. Download the yolov3.weights file from this [link](https://drive.google.com/file/d/1aMrzvdsgqi3Md1O7X2R1DcbcClKbnQq_/view?usp=sharing).
  4. Run convert_weights.py.
-This will parse the weights and store them in weights directory.
+This will parse the weights and store them in weights directory. <br>
  `python convert_weights.py`
-5. Finally run the image.py file.
+5. Finally run the image.py file. <br>
 `python image.py`